-Stana currently stars in Castle, playing intense NYPD Detective Kate Beckett who becomes the muse for crime thriller novelist Richard Castle.
 In 2008, she established her own production company, Sine Timore Productions, which in Latin means “without fear.”
-Sine Timore began acquiring properties in 2011 for upcoming feature film productions and is currently in development on ‘Elephant Winter.’
+The company began acquiring properties in 2011 for upcoming feature film productions and is currently in development on ‘Elephant Winter.’

 Stana’s commitment to her craft has caught the attention of industry A-listers and earned her the respect of her peers.
 Her goal is to fashion memorable characters so compelling that audiences lose themselves in the story for a transcendent moment that will reverberate long after the movie’s end.

-In 2010, in an effort to improve the environment and create a greater sense of community in cities across the globe, Stana started a campaign called The Alternative Travel Project (www.alternativetravelproject.com), which encourages everyone, everywhere – but especially in car-centric Los Angeles – to go car-free for just one day.
-The campaign was so successful it started a movement with people from across the globe writing, tweeting and blogging about it.
+In 2010, in an effort to improve the environment and create a greater sense of community in cities across the globe, Stana started a campaign called The Alternative Travel Project, which encourages everyone, everywhere to go car-free for just one day.
+The campaign was so successful it started a movement with people from around the world writing, tweeting and blogging about it.
 ATP focuses efforts on creating a worldwide community of people looking to enjoy the social, health and environmental benefits of traveling alternatively (by bike, walking, public transit, etc).
 In January 2015, The Alternative Travel Project was granted official 501(c)3 non-profit organization status, meaning that all donations are tax deductible.
 Visit the official website to make a one-time or recurring donation.
 Because of her work with ATP and her passion for environmental causes, it was announced in December 2014 that Stana had joined the Young Hollywood Board of the Environmental Media Association.